mgechev/blog.mgechev.com/_drafts/vr-as-an-ide.md

 # VR as a gamified IDE

-...If you're interested in the actual implementation, you can skip to the ["Sample Implementation" section](#Sample-Implementation).
+This section leaves more questions than answers.
+In the next a couple of subsections I discuss the idea of abstracting manual software engineering tasks as games, and releasing them on the global market.
+If you're interested in the actual implementation of [ngworld tool](https://github.com/mgechev/ngworld), skip to the ["Sample Implementation" section](#Sample-Implementation).

 ## Background